-The Best Loch in Scotland
+The 5 Best Lochs in Scotland

 We are often asked to create customised Scotland Tours that include Scotland's "best loch".
 When we see this it always makes us smile because there really isn't such a thing as a "best loch".
 It's a bit like picking the "best sunset" or the "best tree".
 Everyone has different ideas and a lot of what influences your judgement is a matter of personal taste and memories.
 As a result, I always shy away from saying that one particular loch is the best and prefer to offer choices with an explanation of why I recommend them.

 I would perhaps need to be a bit controversial and start by saying that neither Loch Ness or Loch Lomond make it into my Top 5 lochs.
 Loch Ness is just too touristy, or at least the A82 side is.
 That's not to say that it doesn't have some great views (see my earlier blog about touring Loch Ness) and no other Scottish loch can offer the same vast lenghth of water.
 But I like to enjoy my scenery away from the crowds and that means that most of Loch Ness is off the list.
 For similar reasons, Loch Lomond doesn't get into my Top 5.
 Loch Lomond does have some lovely corners and the east shore below Ben Lomond is especially appealing, but the ease of access from Glasgow does mean that the roads around Loch Lomond are very busy and I get annoyed by the amount of litter that day trippers leave behind (litter is a bugbear of mine!).